-The ADS5270 is an 8-channel, high-speed, CMOS ADC.
-It consists of a high-performance sample-and-hold circuit at the input, followed by a 12-bit ADC.
-The 12 bits given out by each channel are serialized and sent out on a single pair of pins in LVDS format.
-All eight channels of the ADS5270 operate from a single clock referred to as ADCLK.
+The ADS5277 is an 8-channel, high-speed, CMOS ADC.
+It consists of a high-performance sample-and-hold circuit at the input, followed by a 10-bit ADC.
+The 10 bits given out by each channel are serialized and sent out on a single pair of pins in LVDS format.
+All eight channels of the ADS5277 operate from a single clock referred to as ADCLK.
 The sampling clocks for each of the eight channels are generated from the input clock using a carefully matched clock buffer tree.
 The 12x clock required for the serializer is generated internally from ADCLK using a phase lock loop (PLL).
 A 6x and a 1x clock are also output in LVDS format along with the data to enable easy data capture.
-The ADS5270 operates from internally generated reference voltages that are trimmed to improve to a high level of accuracy.
-This feature eliminates the need for external routing of reference lines and also improves matching of the gain across devices.
+The ADS5277 operates from internally-generated reference voltages that are trimmed to improve the accuracy of the device.
+This feature eliminates the need for external routing of reference lines and also improves gain matching across devices.
 The nominal values of REF_T and REF_B are 1.95V and 0.95V, respectively.
-These values imply that a differential input of $-1V$ corresponds to the zero code of the ADC, and a differential input of $+1V$ corresponds to the full-scale code (4095 LSB).
+These values imply that a differential input of -1V corresponds to the zero code of the ADC, and a differential input of +1V corresponds to the full-scale code (1024LSB).
 V{CM} (common-mode voltage of REF_T and REF_B) is also made available externally through a pin, and is nominally 1.45V.

 The ADC employs a pipelined converter architecture consisting of a combination of multi-bit and single-bit internal stages.
-Each stage feeds its data into the digital error correction logic, ensuring excellent differential linearity and no missing codes at the 12-bit level.
+Each stage feeds its data into the digital error correction logic, ensuring excellent differential linearity and no missing codes at the 10-bit level.
 The pipeline architecture results in a data latency of 6.5 clock cycles.

 The output of the ADC goes to a serializer that operates from a 12x clock generated by the PLL.
-The 12 data bits from each channel are serialized and sent LSB first.
+The 10 data plus two padded bits from each channel are serialized and sent LSB first.
 In addition to serializing the data, the serializer also generates a 1x clock and a 6x clock.
 These clocks are generated in the same way the serialized data is generated, so these clocks maintain perfect synchronization with the data.
 The data and clock outputs of the serializer are buffered externally using LVDS buffers.
-Using LVDS buffers to transmit data externally has multiple advantages, such as a reduced number of output pins (saving routing space on the board), reduced power consumption, and reduced effects of digital noise coupling to the analog circuit inside the ADS5270.
+Using LVDS buffers to transmit data externally has multiple advantages, such as a reduced number of output pins (saving routing space on the board), reduced power consumption, and reduced effects of digital noise coupling to the analog circuit inside the ADS5277.

-The ADS5270 operates from two sets of supplies and grounds.
+The ADS5277 operates from two sets of supplies and grounds.
 The analog supply/ground set is denoted as AVDD/AVSS, while the digital set is denoted by LVDD/LVSS.